x2od/campaign-member-status/README.md

 When a new Campaign is created, we check to see if the Type of Campaign is defined in any of the Protected Campaign Member Status records (the Custom Metadata Type that was set up earlier).
 If there is a match, the solution will:

 1. Automatically add a checkbox to the Campaign Custom Field "Has Campaign Type Member Statuses".
-1. Automatically adjust the CampaignMemberStatus records to match all Protected Campaign Member Statuses expected
+1. Automatically adjust the CampaignMemberStatus records to match all Campaign Type Member Statuses expected

 ## Editing a Campaign Type Member Status